Royal Canadian Air Cadets: Merit Review Board (MRB) process

+Cadet Appointments

+As Cadets rise though the ranks, once they reach the rank of Sergeant, they are required to take a leadership appointment.
+The squadron's officers create list of the eligibility of cadets to be promoted.
+Once a role is open, they review this list, formally inform the Cadet of the appointment and give them any direction or training they need to be successful.
+More senior cadets in the unit will give advice on the appointment.
+This appointments can range from Training Support to Command Positions.

 Music appointments

 When a squadron wishes to create a cadet band, the decision to do so must be made in consultation with the sponsoring committee responsible for provision and maintenance of musical instruments.
 The cadet music program recognizes two types of bands: military bands and pipe bands.
 Military bands' instrumentation includes woodwinds, brass, and/or percussion, while pipe bands' instrumentation includes pipes and drums.
-The Regional Support Cadet Unit should provide instruments on loan to their squadrons to maximize the use of the instruments held by the region and CSTCs and to better support squadron training.
+The Regional Support Cadet Unit should provide instruments on loan to their squadrons to maximize the use of the instruments held by the region and CTCs and to better support squadron training.
 The music proficiency levels are recognized on the cadet uniform using a system of badges based on the music training programs; the military band badge represents a lyre, while the pipe band badge represents either a pipe or a drum, depending on the instrument played.

 The appointment of a Drum Major or Pipe Major is at the discretion of the corps/squadron CO.
 Requirements considered include: demonstration of skills and knowledge in band drill, commands and formations, qualification of Music Proficiency Level 2, and holds the minimum rank of Flight Corporal.
 Only one cadet may be appointed as the squadron Drum Major or Pipe Major at any time.

 Honours and awards

 The Canadian Cadet Movement maintains its own Honours and Awards system.
 Cadets may be awarded these based on criteria including bravery, citizenship, service, outstanding performance on a summer training course, and more.
 In addition, cadets may also wear, on their uniform, any orders, decorations, and medals of Canada they have been awarded.

 Within the system, there are several honours and awards common to all three cadet elements and some that are unique to each.
-A cadet who transfers from one element to another may continue to wear any medals awarded from their previous service, but in general, air cadets may be eligible for the following nine honours and awards, and are in the order of precedence:
+A cadet who transfers from one element to another may continue to wear any medals awarded from their previous service, but in general, air cadets may be eligible for the following nine honours and awards (shown in the order of precedence):